Saxonica/Saxon-HE/11/README.md

 * **Saxon 11.4** (released 2022-07-28) provides a maintenance release for SaxonJ, SaxonCS, and SaxonC; with this release, we are now recommending Saxon 11 as the most stable and reliable release for production use.
+* **Saxon 11.5** (released 2023-02-08) provides a maintenance release for SaxonJ, SaxonCS, and SaxonC; with this release, we are now recommending Saxon 11 as the most stable and reliable release for production use.

-SaxonCS 11 requires .NET Core 5+; applications running on .NET Framework 4.x should stick with the older product Saxon/.NET 10.x.
+SaxonCS 11.5 requires .NET Core 6+; applications running on .NET Framework 4.x should stick with the older product Saxon/.NET 10.x.

 The documentation at https://www.saxonica.com/documentation11/ includes a